 2. If you’re not in a BID or your BID doesn’t help you, submit a request through 311 for Bicycle Services.
 Include a a photo and detailed description of the location.

 3. If you are a business and want to install your own racks in public space, you’ll need to purchase your own racks (be sure they comply with DDOT’s design guidelines), get a permit for each installation (like any other public space construction/installation), and find a contractor with the necessary tools (a hammer drill) to do the installation.
 See the Contractor section below for more information.

 - In Montgomery County, use this form.
 Find more info on this page.

 - Prince Georges County does not have a way to request bike parking, but some of the cities and towns within the County do.
 We recommend calling your city hall directly.

 Regulations and guidelines for bike parking in private space (which includes things like store parking lots and apartment buildings) vary across jurisdictions.

-- Fairfax County – Bike parking guidelines are written and in the process of being approved.
+- In Fairfax County, bike parking guidelines are written and in the process of being approved.
 Check here for updates.

-- Montgomery County – Bike parking requirements depend on size and zoning.
+- In Montgomery County, bike parking requirements depend on size and zoning.
 They are described in section 6-2.4.C of the recently approved zoning code (very large PDF).
 Bike parking standards are in section 6-2.6 of the same document.

 Historical Note: In 2013, WABA was the contractor that installed bike racks for DDOT.
 This is no longer the case.